metaver5o/unity3d/ci-generator/ReadMe.md

 * `android_sdk_platformtools_url` > `ANDROID_SDK_PLATFORMTOOLS`: url to download plateformtools
 * `android_sdk_sdktools_url` > `ANDROID_SDK_SDKTOOLS`: url to download sdktools

+### Where to find ndk and sdk values

+Values are populated by `check_new_version.py`, here are some additional details:

 To get the available urls to fill env var, download the [repository file](http://dl.google.com/android/repository/repository-11.xml)
-The url will alway start with `http://dl.google.com/android/repository/` and end with `sdk:url` value.
+The url will always start with `http://dl.google.com/android/repository/` and end with `sdk:url` value.
 For example, if you want use buildtools 28, the value of `ANDROID_SDK_BUILDTOOLS` will be `https://dl.google.com/android/repository/build-tools_r28-linux.zip`.

-Be attentive of the requirement made by Unity for android build. (see [HERE](https://docs.unity3d.com/Manual/android-sdksetup.html))
+Be attentive of the requirement made by Unity for android build, see [unity android-sdksetup manual](https://docs.unity3d.com/Manual/android-sdksetup.html).

+## Example

-For example, for the version 2018.3.6f1, I used those following versions:
+For the version `2019.3.11f1` here are the versions used:

-* NDK: `android-ndk-r16b-linux-x86_64.zip`
+* NDK: `android-ndk-r19-linux-x86_64.zip`
 * SDK BUILDTOOLS: `build-tools_r28-linux.zip`
 * SDK PLATFORM: `platform-28_r06.zip`
 * SDK PLATFORMTOOLS: `platform-tools_r28.0.3-linux.zip`
 * SDK SDKTOOLS: `sdk-tools-linux-4333796.zip`

-Example :
+`unity_versions.yml` looks like this:

 ```yaml
 2019.3.11f1:
   build: f1